reinhacr/pyQMMM/pyqmmm/PDB_tools/readme.md

 ## Overview

-This code was adapted from https://projects.volkamerlab.org/teachopencadd/talktorials/T008_query_pdb.html, which is a part of a series of wonderful tutorials on X. This code uses several handy tools namely:
+This code was adapted from https://projects.volkamerlab.org/teachopencadd/talktorials/T008_query_pdb.html, which is a part of a series of wonderful tutorials described in this paper (https://jcheminf.biomedcentral.com/articles/10.1186/s13321-019-0351-x).
+This code uses several handy tools namely:

 pypdb Python package (Bioinformatics (2016), 1, 159-60; documentation)
 biotite Python package (BMC Bioinformatics (2018), 19; documentation)